Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

-The dried bark of young branches is used in the second or third year.
-The commercial drug is mainly from Bulgaria, Hungary and Romania.
+The dried bark of young branches in their second or third year, and young twigs in their first year (willow bark - Salicis cortex) are used.
+The commercially available drug comes mainly from Bulgaria, Hungary, and Romania.

 Constituents of the herbal drug